 Liza married four times.
 Just like her mother, two of those husbands were gay.
 Liza's first husband Peter Allen had a steamy affair with Mark Herron, while the latter was married to Judy.
 Later Liza's fourth husband, the late David Gest, was rumored to be gay, although he denied it.
 The two would have an infamously nasty divorce.

-Both suffered from drug and alcohol abuse.
+They both suffered from drug and alcohol abuse

 With all of the immense pressures of the notorious Hollywood studio system, Judy would become a victim to drugs at a very early age and would later abuse alcohol and attempt suicide.

 “From childhood Judy was placed on drugs – to lose weight or to go to sleep or to wake up," actress Lauren Bacall recalled.
 "And once you get hooked on pills . . . it obviously affected her.”
-Eventually Judy's longtime addiction would seal her death.
+Eventually, Judy's longtime addiction would seal her death.

 Just like her mother, Liza got an early start with alcohol and prescription pills and was a fixture of the New York City drug-fueled nightclub scene in the '70s.
 In the early 1980s she would enter rehab at the Betty Ford Clinic.

-Both were insecure about their looks.
+Liza and Judy were insecure about their looks

 Growing up as a rising Hollywood starlet, Judy was harshly critiqued on her looks, being labeled ugly and fat.
-She was terribly insecure about her appearance, and being surrounded by beauties like Lana Turner, Elizabeth Taylor, Ava Gardner, and Greta Garbo didn't help.
+She was terribly insecure about her appearance, and being surrounded by beauties like Lana Turner, Elizabeth Taylor, Ava Gardner and Greta Garbo didn't help.
 During the production of The Wizard of Oz, studio exec Louis B. Mayer would refer to Judy as "my little hunchback" and force her into tight corsets while constantly applying prosthetics on her teeth and nose.
 She was also put on strict diets that were highly dangerous.

 According to biographer Emanuel Levy in his book Vincente Minnelli: Hollywood's Dark Dreamer: "Like Judy, Liza was insecure about her looks and her desirability as a woman."
 Adding to that, in Get Happy: The Life of Judy Garland, biographer Gerald Clarke noted that the similarities between mother and daughter were remarkable.
 "Not only did they have the same unusual physique-a big chest, a short waist and long legs — but they shared the same likes and dislikes, even the same neuroses.
 Liza, too, was convinced she was ugly, a belief that was to make her, like her mother, eternally insecure."